-The FinOps Foundation has recently released the State of FinOps Report 2021 which shines a light on how FinOps practitioners build their teams, the challenges they face, and how they solve them.
+The FinOps Foundation released the State of FinOps Report 2021 last year which shines a light on how FinOps practitioners build their teams, the challenges they face, and how they solve them.
 Over 800 practitioners with a collective annual cloud spend of over $30 billion contributed to the survey.

 We are still in the early stages.
 43.5% of respondents are in the "crawl" phase of FinOps getting the basics in place while 41.5% are in the "walk" phase.
 Only 15% are in the "run" phase with an evolving and matured service.

 There is very little automation of FinOps processes.
 Nearly half of survey respondents (and almost 70% of walk stagers) had little to no automation of managing cloud spend.
 Of those who automate, 31% send recommendations to teams while 29% automate tagging hygiene.

 Finding Opportunities is Easy, Taking Action is Hard.
 40% of respondents believed that getting engineers to take action on cost optimization is the biggest challenge they face.
 Other challenges included accurately forecasting spend (26%) and attributing shared costs (33%).

 FinOps Foundation is a valuable asset.
 When faced with challenges, 78.33% of respondents reported turning to the FinOps Foundation for information.